JentleJoe/old-alx-low_level_programming/0x02-functions_nested_loops/README.md

 10. Program that adds two numbers and returns the result

 11. Program that prints all natural numbers from n to 98, followed by a newline

+12. Program that prints the n times table, starting with 0